Leave a Comment

 March 30, 2021

-Marshall University, located in Huntington, W.Va., have made some notable sustainable decisions in the past two years — regarding plastic consumption and recycling in the Mountain State.
+Marshall University, located in Huntington, W.Va., have made notable sustainable decisions in the past two years — regarding plastic consumption and recycling in the Mountain State.
 As the third most forested state surrounded by the Appalachian Mountain region, these improvements have also highlighted the dangerous lack of resources in the state.

 On January 25th of 2021, Marshall announced that the university’s president, Jerome Gilbert, signed the ‘Break Free from Plastic Campus Pledge,’ making Marshall the first university in the Appalachian region to sign.